syncfusion-content/wpf-docs/wpf/Ribbon/RibbonGallery.md

 ![RibbonGallery InRibbon mode during simplified layout](RibbonGallery_images/RibbonGallery_InRibbonSimplified.png)

-### DropDown visual mode
+### Add Gallery in DropDown visual mode

-When the simplified layout is enabled, the RibbonGallery can be added and displayed in a single line in 'DropDown' VisualMode as shown below.
+When the simplified layout is enabled, the RibbonGallery can be added and displayed in a single line in [`DropDown`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.RibbonGalleryVisualMode.html) VisualMode as shown below.
 To know more about the simplified layout, refer [here](https://help.syncfusion.com/wpf/ribbon/simplifiedlayout).

 {% tabs %}